 Want to find out more about your Civil War Ancestor?

 - The National Archives has copies of official military and pension records for Civil War soldiers.
-You may request a search of these records by first obtaining NATF forms 85 (for pension files) and 86 (for military record) from the National Archives, by either email at email@example.com or by postal mail at:
+You may request a search of these records by first obtaining NATF forms 85 (for pension files) and 86 (for a military record) from the National Archives, by either email at email@example.com or by postal mail at:

 Textual Reference Branch (NWDT1) National Archives and Records Administration

 Washington, DC 20408